 I found the problem was almost non-existent once I switched to one of my softer pillows (I normally prefer harder pillows.
 Don’t ask why).
 The rest of the design is ultra-slick and definitely worth buying just for that alone.
 After all in an age where there’s so much competition in every market, design should definitely stand out.

-The cable at the back of your ear is detachable, meaning you can remove the earpiece itself and customise it as suits you or otherwise replace it.
+The cable at the back of your ear is detachable, meaning you can remove the earpiece itself and customize it as suits you or otherwise replace it.
 The cable itself is thick, a slight negative in the comfort area again but once the reason why becomes apparent you won’t begrudge them that quality.
 Reinforced with Kevlar, it means you won’t have any problems with broken cables or wires and thus the slight discomfort from the maybe too thick cable is made up for in durability.
 You won’t have to worry about replacing these for a very long time.

 When it comes to sound quality, the SE215-K’s blow the competition out of the water in this respect, probably because they were designed for on-stage use by musicians and for use by hardcore sound fanatics.
-Shure has never disappointed when it comes to sound quality, the high’s are high, mid’s crisp and clean and the bass is unrivalled for this price range.
+Shure has never disappointed when it comes to sound quality, the high’s are high, mid’s crisp and clean and the bass is unrivaled for this price range.
 In fact to find something with better sound quality you’d probably have to fork out at least twice as much as these babies are worth.
 To be fair I have to mention again that these weren’t specifically designed with sleep in mind so we’re probably being unfair to the rest of the sleep-earphones out there in this regard.

 The earphones are noise-cancelling (not Active though) and prevent sound leakage at the same time so you won’t have to worry about waking up the person next to you, even at very high volumes, and you certainly won’t hear them snore either.
 They also come with six rubber and foam tips, varying in comfort and size so you can try out which one works best for your ears.
 A feature that speaks both to comfort and sound quality really.